Director's Discretionary (DD) Time Proposals

 More information about past and present opportunities is available at JWST Director's Discretionary Time

 DDT proposal preparation

-DD proposals must now be submitted and will be reviewed in an anonymous format.
+As of July 1 2022, DD proposals may be submitted and will be reviewed in an anonymous format.
 The review process is similar to that used in the JWST Cycle 1 anonymous review, except the review of the team expertise will be done internally by the Science Policies Group.
 Please fill out the "Team Expertise and Background" section of the proposal, but it will not be shared with the reviewers.

 Proposers should use the Astronomer's Proposal Tool (APT) to submit their DD programs and make sure to check the DD checkbox.
 To download and install APT, go to the APT webpage.
 For help on using APT to prepare and submit a JWST program, please refer to the Getting Started with JWST Proposing article.
 You will be providing all necessary information (including all necessary observing parameters) via the APT tool and you will attach your scientific justification and observation description as a PDF attachment to your submission, as is typical for JWST GO proposals.
 More detailed information is included below.

 Templates for the PDF attachment of the "Scientific Justification" can be found on the current cycle's proposal preparation article.
 Page limitations should follow the Page Limits for the PDF Attachment for proposals of the same-sized proposal category, as shown on the JWST Cycle 1 Proposal Preparation page.
 Make sure to use the template appropriate for DD proposals.